sudotman/BetterUnity/README.md

 ### 2.12 BetterRaycast
 A simple one-liner to allow a better raycast function.
 Usually, when Raycasting, we also like to Debug and see the visual output of our raycast being hit.
 This encapsulates it all into one single line.

+The hit is passed by reference and is updated automatically.

 ```ts
 RaycastHit hit;